Leave a Message

 • Price to the specific tower, floor, and view rather than a neighborhood average.

-• Stage to the strength of the home: the view and light in a tower, the newness and space in Mission Bay.
+• Stage to the strength of the home: the view in a South Beach tower, the newness and space in Mission Bay.

 For the Luxury Market

-• South Beach sets the higher ceiling, with condo sales reaching about $3.7 million versus roughly $2.1 million in Mission Bay.
+• South Beach holds the ceiling, with a top condo sale near $9.8 million versus about $2.1 million in Mission Bay.

-• New inventory in Mission Bay gives buyers more turnkey options, which can widen choice at the top of the market.
+• Newer inventory in Mission Bay gives buyers more turnkey options in the middle of the market.

 Frequently Asked Questions